Contact us by phone, text, or email, Monday–Friday, 8:00 a.m.–5:00 p.m., for questions about:

 Assistant Director for Visit Programs

 Micah Howe serves as the assistant director for visit programs at the University of Oregon.
-In this role, she works to create a vibrant welcoming environment for prospective students, parents, and visitors.
-She coordinates daily campus tours and events such as Duck Days and Duck Preview.
+In this role, she works to create a vibrant welcoming environment for prospective students, their families, and other visitors.
+She coordinates campus tours, supports virtual recruitment events, and oversees the Ambassador Program.
 Micah completed her bachelor’s degree at Gonzaga University, where she studied human resource management, sociology, and women’s studies.
 In addition, she received a master’s degree in college student affairs from Penn State University.

 “There are so many reasons to love being a Duck!
 I appreciate the UO’s progressive campus culture, contagious school spirit, and reputation for academic excellence.”